 Coded Segments: This search unit restricts the search to the text segments that have already been coded.
 When a coded segment meets the search condition, its entire text is returned, no matter whether it is a single word or several paragraphs.
 To restrict the search to specific codes, select the Selected radio button on the right side of this option and select the codes from the drop-down checklist by clicking the arrow button at the right end of this list.
-These codes can also be selected from a tree representation of the codebook by clicking the All radio button.
+These codes can also be selected from a tree representation of the codebook by clicking the 🚨 button.
+To perform the search on all codes, select the All radio button.